RustLangLatam/peertube_app_flutter/README.md

 Contributions are welcome!
 Feel free to submit **issues, pull requests**, or suggest improvements.

 🔗 **PeerTube + Flutter is the future of decentralized video on mobile!** 🚀

----

-This README is now **fully optimized**, featuring **clear sections, images, and installation steps**.
-Let me know if you need any modifications! 😃